 Categories

-Christ Eastertide Gospel Lectio Divina Resurrection Scripture Uncategorized
+Benedictine Spirituality Christ Eastertide Gospel Lectio Divina Liturgy Resurrection Scripture

 “Go out to the whole world; proclaim the good news to all creation.”